sdv-dev/SDV/_sources/user_guides/relational/hma1.rst.txt

 entire dataset and would rather generate data for only one table and its children.

-To do this you can simply pass the name of table that you want to sample.
+To do this you can simply pass the name of the table that you want to sample.

 For example, pass the name ``sessions`` to the ``sample`` method, the